 It’s not if someone has religious beliefs are the problem.
 It’s what bias and prejudice are part of the belief system.
 And, it also depends upon the level of indoctrination one receives.
 Our data lead to the conclusion that religious extremism prevents people from being able to think and reason for themselves.
 It sets up boundaries.
 That’s because thinking rationally would reveal the inconsistencies in thought and values.
 Without a doubt, the inability to learn has a direct correlation with strongly held religious beliefs.

 However, you don’t need a survey to determine the effects of religious extremist thinking.
 We can see the effects of this type of thinking around the world in almost every culture dominated by Western theology.

 Not All Religions Are The Same

 Thankfully, not all religions are the same.
 There is a continuum of religions depending upon the number of and boundaries and restrictions.
 Not all religions have goals to control your thoughts and values.

 For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
 You are free to explore and develop your path.
 Whereas, the extremist sects of Christianity and Islam have a great number of boundaries.
 Thus, the greatest restrictions and limitations on independent thought.
 It all depends on how emotionally invested you are in the propositions they sell.
 It’s difficult to be a Freethinker.
 This is because these systems have such vast social reach and integration.
 In some places, it’s impossible not to profess some level of adherence.

 How To Test Your Vulnerability

 It’s easy to test your vulnerability to an extremist ideology.
-Your personal identity and emotions are key.
+Your identity and emotions are key.
 You can tell your level of emotional equilibrium by your reaction to this discussion.
 You can determine the level to which the inverse function of religion affects your life.

 - If you react with anger to this discussion, then that’s a good sign you are susceptible.